open-feature/docs.openfeature.dev/blog/27-03-2023-feature-flags-if-statements.md

 ## So, are Feature Flags if Statements?

-No, feature flagging is so much more powerful and dynamic that environment variables or if statements.
+No, feature flagging is so much more powerful and dynamic than environment variables or if statements.
 But if you’re already using if statements, you already have enough knowledge to take your environment variables and if statements to the next level with feature flags.

 If you’re stuck on the environment variable + if statement metaphor, feature flags are a very complex if statement that you can **target**, **update**, **toggle** and **gain observability over**, in **real time** without a **re-deployment**.